 Welcome to the Wing Tsun Academy.
-Wing Tsun Academy is committed to the Kung Fu ( Chinese Martial art) of Wing Chun Kuen (Wing Tsun) The training method provides students with a sound basis for developing the practical and theoretical aspects of Wing Chun.
+The Wing Tsun Academy is committed to the Kung Fu (Chinese Martial art) of Wing Tsun Kuen (Wing Chun) The training method provides students with a sound basis for developing the practical and theoretical aspects of Wing Chun.
 If you are new to Wing Chun and may be interested in learning it, please take a moment or two to find out what makes Wing Chun so different to other martial arts.

 Joining the Wing Tsun Academy

-- Your first class will be with other people, who are also new to the Wing Tsun Academy, so you don’t have to join a class of experienced people by yourself
+- Your first class will be with other people who are also new to the Wing Tsun Academy.
+This creates a supportive and encouraging training environment, and you will not have to join a class of experienced people by yourself.

-- The people in the class will all be of a similar level so the teacher can spend more time on content that is relevant to you
+- The people in your group will all be of a similar level so the teachers can spend more time on content that is relevant to you.

 Find out more about Wing Chun